|

 thus you are harming

-your metrics, because Spotify sees that people (robots in our
+your metrics because Spotify sees that people (robots in our

 case) listen to your track but they don't actually interact with it,

 which means they don't particularly like it.
-And thus Spotify
+And thus, Spotify

-will burry your track instead of recommending it furthermore.
+will burry your track instead of recommending it further.

 Ways to spot real playlists